JamieBeverley/MIDISynthDef/README.md

+# MIDISynthDef

-Small util for defining SynthDefs that respond to midi (w\out the boilerplate of writing MIDIdefs).
-MIDISynthDef().add() creates 127 polyphonic synth w/ provided synthdef graph function.
+Utility for defining SynthDefs that respond to midi (w\ out the boilerplate of writing and managing MIDIdefs).

-Example Use:
+## Usage:

+### MIDISynthDef

+Creates a SynthDef w/ the provided ugen graph function and name, and MIDIFuncs to handle playing that synth through MIDI noteOn and noteOff functions.

+If the supplied ugen graph func takes a `gate` parameter to trigger its envelope, and cleanup, `gate` will be set to `0` for noteOff messages.

+Also takes a ccMap for mapping MIDI CC messages to manipulate synth params. ccMap is a map of MIDI cc numbers to an array with 2 components; the first component is the synth param, and the 2nd is a function that maps the MIDI cc value (which is between 0 and 127) to a more useful value for your synth (such as a frequency range or 0-1).

+#### Example:
 ```
-// Map for CC values. cc Num mapped to array of SynthDef param, and a fn that maps the midi cc val to a useful synth value
+// Map for CC values. cc Num mapped to array of SynthDef param, and a fn that maps the midi cc val to a useful synth value (eg. to scale a midi value to something like a frequency range)

 var ccMap = (
 	21: [\amp, {|x| x/127}],
 	22: [\attack, {|x| x*2/127 }],